ikanu8910/DISH-Technologies-ITONICS-Landing-Page/README.md

 #### Please Note:
 The code used for the landing page is proprietary to the company so I can't reveal the code itself, but a demo of the landing page is available for viewers to see what it looked like.

+Link to video of the landing page: https://vimeo.com/966861130